Lead Generation with LinkedIn for Business Owners

 5/ Don’t forget to add a link to your company’s website – Potential clients don’t have time to go digging around to find you.

 6/ Only add relevant jobs to your work history, as these will help to strengthen your profile and business image.
 While we’d love to hear about your paper round at 13, it’s not really relevant… Just kidding, but hopefully, you get my point. *

 7/ Once you get to this point and your profile is starting to look complete and professional, I would start thinking of the best customers to ask for recommendations.
 Again, think from a customer’s point of view.

 I have a great example of what not to do here:

-I was recently approached for advice on LinkedIn lead generation by a Sales Manager, whose LinkedIn recommendations were years old and not actually relevant to their current position.
-In fact, they had no recommendations for their current position, even though they had been working there for the last two years.
+I was recently approached for advice on LinkedIn Lead Generation by a Sales Manager, whose LinkedIn recommendations were years old and not relevant to their current position.
+They had no recommendations for their current position, even though they had been working there for the last two years.
 This individual approached me a year ago trying to sell me a service, I researched their service online and looked for any reviews or recommendations to help me decide and, with there being none, politely declined.
 The Sales Manager could have made his life so much easier in converting prospects with some current testimonials from happy clients regarding the service they provide.

 Follow the above steps and you’re ready for stage 2 – Networking, engaging and generating leads!

 If you simply don’t have time to complete stage 1 or stage 2.